Ariemas/TemporarySpawn/README.md

 Server administrators can reset a temporary spawn point for another player by typing /resetplayertempspawn [player(s)] [x] [y] [z] [yaw] [pitch] [world] in-game.
 This will set the target player's bed spawn point back to their original spawn point.

+Setting a Temporary Spawn Point for another player without informing them:
+Server administrators can set a temporary spawn point for another player without informing them by typing /setplayertempspawn [player(s)] [x] [y] [z] [yaw] [pitch] [world] silent in-game.
+This will save the target player's current location as their temporary spawn point, and set their bed spawn point to this location.

+Resetting a Temporary Spawn Point for another player without informing them:
+Server administrators can reset a temporary spawn point for another player without informing them by typing /resetplayertempspawn [player(s)] [x] [y] [z] [yaw] [pitch] [world] silent in-game.
+This will set the target player's bed spawn point back to their original spawn point.

 ## Permissions
-temporaryspawn.tempspawn: Allows player to use the /tempspawn command temporaryspawn.resettempspawn: Allows player to use the /resettempspawn command temporaryspawn.setplayertempspawn: Allows player to use the /setplayertempspawn command temporaryspawn.resetplayertempspawn: Allows player to use the /resetplayertempspawn command
+temporaryspawn.tempspawn: Allows player to use the /tempspawn command temporaryspawn.resettempspawn: Allows player to use the /resettempspawn command temporaryspawn.setplayertempspawn: Allows player to use the /setplayertempspawn command temporaryspawn.resetplayertempspawn: Allows player to use the /resetplayertempspawn command temporaryspawn.silentsetplayertempspawn: Allows player to use the /silentsetplayertempspawn command temporaryspawn.silentresetplayertempspawn: Allows player to use the /silentresetplayertempspawn command

 ## Notes
 If there are unspecified arguments it will automatically set them to the sender (only works if the command is run by a player).